-During the first two semesters after finishing coursework, students should register for Maintaining Matriculation (English 930) each semester.
+During the first two semesters after finishing coursework, students should register for English 105q, a zero-credit course that indicates the student is studying for qualifying exams, each semester.
 During this time they should work on their comps, language exam, and prospectus.
 At the end of the second semester, the comps should be scheduled or completed.
-(Fee = roughly $100 / semester)
+This course satisfies the full-time equivalency requirements for purposes of deferring loans; students need to submit a form for this purpose (Fee = roughly $100 / semester)

 Second year after coursework = 975 Seminar

 This Dissertation Writing Workshop is a full course, meeting once per week (usually Mon or Tues 5 – 7 pm) and counting for 3 credits.
-The tuition is paid for by the department’s University Doctor of Arts Fellowships (UDAFs).
+The tuition is usually paid for by the department’s University Doctor of Arts Fellowships (UDAFs).
 Students must fill out the application for these fellowships before the semesters in which they take this course.
-Details will come by email from Department Administrator, Lana Theresa V. Umali (firstname.lastname@example.org).
+Details will come by email from Department Administrator, Lana Theresa V. Umali (email@example.com).
 Students should finish prospectus and start writing chapters at this point.
-For IRB-based project, the schedule will be slightly different.
-Please speak to your adviser(s).

 Third year after coursework and beyond = 1 credit of 975 / Semester